RyotaMitaraiWeb/Quiz-World/src/app/features/auth/login/README.md

 Renders the login page.
 The login page allows the user to authenticate with a username and password.
 The login button is disabled until the user fills the two fields.

-The password field also provides a button to toggle the character's visibility.
+The password field also provides a button to toggle the characters' visibility.

 ## Methods
 ```typescript